harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/5-access-control/manage-access-control-for-ccm-dashboards.md

 1. In **Harness**, click **Account Settings**, and then click **Access Control**.

      ![](./static/manage-access-control-for-ccm-dashboards-04.png)
 2. In **Resource Groups**, click your Resource Group.
-For more information on adding and managing resource groups, see [Add and Manage Resource Groups](/docs/platform/role-based-access-control/add-resource-groups).
+For more information on adding and managing resource groups, see [Manage Resource Groups](/docs/platform/role-based-access-control/add-resource-groups).

      This section uses **Dashboard - All** as an example.